Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 [![Dashboy Camera pictures](/Docs%20and%20research/Image%20files/Two_months_timelapse.gif)](https://www.youtube.com/watch?v=WuVHIP4UFfo)

 This time lapse was taken over about two months and a half, each picture is separated by one day and 5 minutes, so that first image is at dawn in winter and final image at dusk in spring.
+Click on the image to see the whole movie.

 [![Dashboy Camera video](https://img.youtube.com/vi/WuVHIP4UFfo/0.jpg)]([https://www.youtube.com/watch?v=WuVHIP4UFfo](https://www.youtube.com/watch?v=WuVHIP4UFfo))